andyjakubowski/kingly-site/src/v1/tutorials/real-world-article.md

 ```

 ## Summary
 We implemented the *Article* route of our Conduit clone demo application.
-We recognized recurring behaviour patterns and abstracted them to compose the machine modelizing the route's behaviour.
+We recognized recurring behavior patterns and abstracted them to compose the machine modelizing the route's behavior.